Autocross (Solo)

 MiDiv Solo Series Rules • MiDiv Solo Series PointsMiDiv Solo Series ResultsSolo Series Sponsors

 In a Solo competition (SCCA’s term for an Autocross), drivers compete over a relatively low-speed course marked by pylons (traffic cones), but you are still trying to go as fast as you can, and hitting a pylon adds 2 seconds to your time.
 In an average Solo competition, a driver gets 3-5 runs, but usually no practice.
 A walk (or several) through the course is the only look a driver gets most of the time.
 No special safety gear is required beyond a helmet, and loaner helmets are usually available.
-Solo has 44 classes for cars in Street (stock), Street Touring, Street Prepared, Street Modified, Xtreme Street, Prepared or Modified trim (including 125cc shifter karts), plus parallel Ladies classes for most of them.
-Many Regions also have added classes for novice drivers.
-Often two or more drivers share a single car.
-Beyond the Regional level, MiDiv conducts the Solo Performance Specialities/R&S Racing Midwest Division Solo Championship series which brings together drivers from throughout the division.
-Drivers must be members to compete for points in the SPS/R&S series, as well as for regional championships, but non-member entries are always welcome.
-The ultimate goal for autocrossers is the Tire Rack SCCA Solo Nationals, conducted every September in Lincoln, Neb.
+Solo has multiple Open classes for cars in Street (stock), Street Touring, Street Prepared, Street Modified, Xtreme Street, Prepared or Modified trim (including karts up to 125cc), plus a few specialized Spec classes,Classic American Muscle classes and Heritage Classic classes — and parallel Ladies classes for all of those (females may choose to run in Open classes).
+Many Regions also have added classes for novice drivers, senior drivers or top-level “pro” drivers.
+Two drivers can share a single car in the same class.
+Beyond the Regional level, MiDiv conducts the Solo Performance Specialties/R&S Racing Midwest Division Solo Championship series which brings together drivers from throughout the division.
+Drivers must be members of a MiDiv region to compete for points in the SPS/R&S series.
+Members also may compete for regional championships, but non-member entries are always welcome.
+The ultimate goal for autocrossers is the Tire Rack SCCA Solo Nationals, conducted every September in Lincoln, NE.

 Wonder what class your car runs in?
 Here’s a nifty classifier tool to find your class depending on the car’s prep level.
 The green boxes tell where you’re classed.
 Click HERE